jvcki3/jvcki3/README.md

 This place is where I share my progress on my self-taught Automation testing and software development.

 - 🔭 I’m currently learning on
    - Basic Software testing methodologies
    - Automated testing with RobotFramework on Python
       - 📚 SeleniumLibrary
       - 📚 RequestsLibrary

- - ⏳ Next goal
+- ⏳ Next goals
    - JavaScript
-     - Playwright or Cypress
+     - Playwright & Cypress
    - TypeScript and possibly going for Webdev